Middle-class professionals in the UK are drinking to problem levels, according to two separate reports, published last month.

 He goes on: “If you’re using alcohol to manage stress and anxiety, then you will develop a greater tolerance to alcohol, as you will with any drug.
 To put it simply, you have to drink more and more to get the relaxed or numb state you first sought.
 I hear from many professional people who now drink one or two bottles of wine an evening.”

-Consumption of alcohol at this level, carries a risk of long-term illness.
+Consumption of alcohol at this level carries a risk of long-term illness.
 Organs known to be damaged by long-term alcohol misuse include the brain and nervous system, heart, liver and pancreas.
 Heavy drinking can also increase your blood pressure and blood cholesterol levels, both of which are major risk factors for heart attacks and strokes.

 If the physical risks are not convincing enough, then often the psychological consequences convince heavy drinkers that their consumption might be counter-productive.
-One alcohol expert says: “The paradox is that, while most middle class professionals use alcohol to manage stress or to help them sleep, they are in fact adding to the problem with alcohol.”
+One alcohol expert says: “The paradox is that, while most middle-class professionals use alcohol to manage stress or to help them sleep, they are in fact adding to the problem with alcohol.”

 Regular drinking can affect the quality of sleep, making you tired and sluggish.
 This is because drinking disrupts your sleep cycle.
-When you drink alcohol before bed, you may fall into deep sleep quicker.
+When you drink alcohol before bed, you may fall into deep sleep more quickly.
 This is why some people find drinking alcohol helps them drop off to sleep.
 However, as the night goes on, you spend less time in this deep sleep and more in the less restful rapid eye movement (REM) phase of sleep.

 Anxiety and depression are both made worse by alcohol.
 Alcohol is a depressant.
 It disrupts the delicate processes and chemicals of the brain, affecting our thoughts, feelings and actions and sometimes our long-term mental health.
 Regular drinking lowers the levels of serotonin in your brain – a chemical which helps regulate your mood.